trossco84/trossco84/README.md

+# Hi there, please navigate to:
-## Please navigate to the repository TrevorRoss for information about me or bettingatwork for a look into my main side-project.
+## TrevorRoss for information about me
+## bettingatwork for a look into my main side-project
 ### Everything else is nonsense

 <!---